pajlads/DinkPlugin/README.md

 `%TASK%` will be replaced with the name of the combat task (e.g., Peach Conjurer)

+`%POINTS%` will be replaced with the number of points you earned from the combat achievement.

 <details>
   <summary>JSON for Combat Achievement Notifications:</summary>